• Skip to primary navigation

 No-Cheese Feta?
 Yes, Please!

-The tofu is cubed and marinated in balsamic and Italian spices, making this taste so much like herbed feta cheese.
-Instead of cheese, which is harmful to your health, this “cheese” is actually feeding your body with clean, protein-rich fuel along with body nourishing vitamins and minerals.
+The tofu is cubed and marinated in balsamic and Italian spices, making it taste like herbed feta cheese.
+Instead of cheese, which is harmful to your health, this “cheese” is actually feeding your body with clean, protein-rich fuel along with body-nourishing vitamins and minerals.

-To press the tofu, use a tofu press or wrap in paper towels and place it on a plate with another plate on top.
-Put something heavy on top.
-Press for around 15 minutes while you prepare the other veggies.
+To press the tofu, use a tofu press or wrap it in paper towels.
+Place it on a plate with another plate on top, and put something heavy on top.
+Press for about 15 minutes while you prepare the other veggies.

 I’m so excited to have a substitute for feta because there are so many ways to use it.
-Try adding it to Greek salad, to your roasted veggies, in your tacos or burritos.
+Try adding it to Greek salad, roasted veggies, or tacos or burritos.

 See what other plant-based dishes you can add, too: